Mesily/DataAnalysis-Learning-Projects/README.md

 This is an open-source dataset compiled by Gapminder, using data from sources such as the World Bank and the UN [https://ourworldindata.org/grapher/child-mortality?time=earliest..latest].

 ### Tools:
+- Power BI
+  1. for data cleaning and preparation
+  2. for confirmation of data quality

 - Microsoft Excel
-  1. for data cleaning and preparation
   2. for data analysis and transformation
   3. for Data visualization

 ### Data Cleaning and Preparation
-In the initial phase of the data cleaning and preparation, I did the following:
+At the data cleaning and preparation stage, I did the following:
 - Data loading and inspection
 - Data formating
-- Missing data were intentionally ignored since they were empty year data showing the absence of records for certain countries in such years.
+- The original dataset contained 16,739 records across 237 countries and areas.
+Using Power BI, I refined it to 15,073 records, focusing on 192 countries recognized by the United Nations.
+Liechtenstein was not included in the original dataset.

 ### Exploratory Data Analysis
 This involves exploring the data to answer the following questions: